AkhilKulkarni123/TheSprinters/_posts/2025-09-24-InteractiveDemo.md

 ---
 layout: post
-title: Sprint 2 - Introduction to Python Interactive
+title: Sprint 2 - Introduction to Python for RNG Interactive
-description:  Lesson for python basics thru a sim
+description:  Lesson for python For RNG
 breadcrumbs: True
 permalink: /JSRandomNumDemo
 ---